Nail Rubbing For Hair Growth

 Image: Shutterstock

-Acupuncture is a complementary medical science that deals with various pressure points related to the nervous system.
+Acupuncture is a complementary medical science that deals with various acupressure points related to the nervous system.
 The reflexology principles of acupuncture may help relieve bodily stress and potentially aid in hair loss prevention.

 Though balayam is a relatively safe yoga procedure, certain individuals are often suggested to avoid it.